Contact us

 What Are The Signs Of An Overdose?

-The signs of an overdose include physical and behavioral changes that can be mistaken for someone who is just high, making it crucial to treat any suspicious symptoms as a potential emergency.
-Look for these warning signs if you suspect someone might be overdosing:
+The signs of an overdose include physical and behavioral changes that are mistaken for someone who is just high.
+These signs make it crucial to treat any suspicious symptoms as a potential emergency.

 • Losing consciousness or falling asleep